bbatf5/Cloud_Solutions/Azure/README.md

 We use [Build Scripts](https://github.com/F5Networks/f5-azure-arm-templates/tree/master/build) to Create the ARM Templates

-If there as an available image you can [Modify](https://github.com/F5Networks/f5-azure-arm-templates/blob/master/azure-update-bigip-image.md) the ARM Template to specify a required image
+You can  [Modify](https://github.com/F5Networks/f5-azure-arm-templates/blob/master/azure-update-bigip-image.md) the ARM Template to specify a required image

 All ARM Templates have a **AzureCLI** and **PowerShell** equivalents